nacl-gb3/nacl-gb3/README.md

 - **Other:** Node.js

 ## 🖥 Projects
-- Recipe Maker Electron — built a CRUD app particularly centered on managing cooking recipes; uses Electron framework and coded with TypeScript
+- Recipe Maker Electron — built an app centered on managing cooking recipes; uses Electron framework and coded with TypeScript
   - RecipeMaker.java — original version of Recipe Maker concept coded in Java with a command line interface